WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Canyons of the Ancients National Monument, May 13, 2004.

-Perky Sue is very abundant, cheerful, and one of our favorite friends.
-Its short, tight green tuft of usually hairy green leaves is quite evident in the early spring and the plant becomes even more evident when the long leafless flower stalks topped by a single bright yellow flower emerge.
-It is common to find areas with dozens of plants scattered widely about as if they had been arranged by a gardener.
-The flower is a bright golden yellow to lemon yellow, and its dozen or so notched ray flowers stick out very straight from the central disk flowers.
+Perky Sue is very abundant and cheerful, and it is one of our favorite friends.
+Its short, tight green tuft of usually hairy green leaves is quite evident in the early spring and the plant becomes even more evident when each long leafless flower stalk is topped by a single (rarely 2-5) bright yellow flower.
+It is common to find areas with dozens of plants scattered widely about.
+The dozen or so notched ray flowers are a bright golden yellow to lemon yellow.

-There are several varieties of this species.
+As is true for most plants, physical characteristics of Tetraneuris ivesiana vary.
 Perhaps the most noticeable difference is in the hairiness of the basal tuft of leaves.
-I find that plants in the area of the Canyons of the Ancients National Monument in Colorado have very noticeably hairy basal leaves; plants in Utah Canyon Country tend to have smooth or minutely hairy basal leaves.
+I find that plants in the area of the Canyons of the Ancients National Monument in Colorado have noticeably hairy basal leaves; plants in Utah Canyon Country tend to have smooth or minutely hairy basal leaves.

 Tetraneuris ivesiana